-“What dollar rates per wRVU should we be using for our employed provider wrvu-based compensation plans?”
+“What dollar rates per wRVU should we be using for our employed provider wRVU compensation models?”

 This is one of the most common questions for any organization paying providers based on the number of wRVUs produced – and for good reason.
 The dollar per wRVU rate is the most sensitive element of a productivity-based compensation plan.
 Small changes to these rates have a big impact on providers’ paychecks and organizations’ income statements, as well as potentially creating compliance risks if set too high.

 It is, therefore, immensely important to ensure you are using rates that are 1) market competitive for each provider’s specialty; 2) sustainable for the organization; and 3) within fair market value and commercial reasonableness parameters.
 This article details our approach to finding the right balance between these sometimes competing, but equally important priorities.

 We help clients determine appropriate rates by evaluating three factors: